wndrfl/api-developer-challenge/README.md

-# The Wonderful Backend Developer Challenge
+# The Wonderful Business Logic + API Developer Challenge
-The purpose of this challenge is to gauge a backend engineer's ability to interpret and implement the provided project specifications.
+The purpose of this challenge is to gauge an engineer's ability to interpret and implement the provided project specifications.
 In this document, you are presented with a scenario that is intended to help showcase your engineering talents and spark creative thinking and problem solving.
 We will be watching both the journey and the final product.

 ## Expected Delivery
 - A public API to view your execution